Can Your Wild Lifestyle Lead to Vision Problems?

-Studies show that people who do not get a lot of exercise are more likely to develop eye diseases such as glaucoma and age-related macular degeneration than people who exercise just a few times a week.
-The reason for this is because the intraocular pressure in your eyes can rise and the blood flow to your retina and optic nerve can become constricted resulting in vision problems.
+Studies show that inactive people are more likely to develop eye diseases such as glaucoma and age-related macular degeneration.
+People who exercise just a few times a week can reduce their risk of developing these disorders.
+The reason for this is that the intraocular pressure in your eyes can rise when you are sitting too long.
+In turn, the blood flow to your retina and optic nerve can become constricted, resulting in vision problems.

-Just taking a walk two or three times a week can help to lower intraocular pressure and improve the blood flow to the retina and optic nerve, decreasing your chances for developing eye diseases.
-However, you must maintain an active lifestyle to keep the intraocular pressure low.
+Just taking a walk two or three times a week can help to lower intraocular pressure.
+This improves blood flow to the retina and optic nerve, decreasing your chances of developing eye diseases.
+However, you must maintain an active lifestyle to keep your intraocular pressure low.

 Combining Alcohol, Smoking, and Inactivity

-Your chances for developing eye diseases are high when you do one of these three things, but when you combine two or all of them, those chances for developing eye diseases increase.
-If you were to stop drinking, stop smoking, and begin a regular exercise routine – even if it’s just walking two or three times a week – you will greatly diminish those chances of developing a serious eye disease that could cause you to lose your vision.
+If you stop drinking and smoking and begin a regular exercise routine, though, you can start reversing some of their negative effects.
+Even if it’s just walking two or three times a week, you will greatly diminish those chances of developing a serious eye disease that could cause you to lose your vision.

 Obviously, coupling a good, active lifestyle with a proper healthy diet will also ensure that your eyes stay healthy for as long as possible.
-You may not be able to completely eliminate the risk that you will at some point develop an eye disease, but living a healthy lifestyle will keep that risk as low as possible for as long as possible.
+Taking supplements to support your vision can help as well.
+You may not be able to completely eliminate the risk that you will at some point develop an eye disease.
+However, living a healthy lifestyle will keep that risk as low as possible for as long as possible.